 Are you autistic, unemployed or have little money and wondering how to get started with an exercise program?
 You have a built-in gym: your body.

-This article, written by a clinically diagnosed Autistic, will be loaded with bluntness – in true autistic fashion.
+This article, written by a clinically diagnosed Autistic, will come with some bluntness – in true autistic fashion.

-And my first blunt comment is this: Being chronically unemployed or working a low wage job is NO excuse for having poor physical fitness and living on a junk food diet.
+And my first straightforward comment is this: Being chronically unemployed or working a low wage job is NO excuse for having poor physical fitness and living on a junk food diet.

 Having Autism Spectrum Disorder is NO excuse for neglecting the health and fitness of your body.

-It vexes me to no end how an autistic individual — who may have always felt “cheated” in life due to their difficulties with social navigation and sensory issues – will still refuse to engage in a venture that they can actually be on a level playing field with when compared to neurotypicals: structured exercise!
+It vexes me to no end how an autistic individual — who may have always felt “cheated” in life due to their difficulties with social navigation – will still refuse to engage in structured body workouts — a venture for which they can be on a level playing field with neurotypicals!

-Despite this article’s direct, blunt, straightforward approach, I’m also going to explain how you, the autistic adult, can integrate a fitness regimen into your life – even if you’re living below the poverty level; even if you can’t find employment; even if you have substantial sensory issues or difficulty with basic human interaction.
+I’m going to explain how an autistic adult can integrate a fitness regimen into their life – even if living below the poverty level; even if struggling to hold down a job; even if you have substantial sensory issues or difficulty with basic human interaction.

 I’ve not been able to locate a study that shows the average life expectancy of specifically Autistics who have long-term employment.